Many strategies, especially portfolio strategies with different algorithms, allow several

 Hedging behavior; determines how simultaneous long and short positions with the same asset are handled.

-1 = hedging across algos; automatically close all opposite positions with the same asset and algo when a new position is opened (default for unspecified accounts).
+1 = hedging across algos; automatically close opposite positions with the same algo when a new position is opened (default for unspecified accounts).

 2 = full hedging; long and short positions can be open at the same time.

 normally require the NFA flag.
 The NFA flag does not affect phantom trades, which can be simultaneously open in both directions.

 - Pool trades have no profit target and no TMF, but - for protection against large price shocks - a very distant stop loss at about 20%..30% difference to the current price.
 They are normally only controlled by opening and closing phantom trades.
 However they appear in trade enumeration loops and can be identified by TradeIsPool.

 - The number of open net lots of pool and phantom trades can be evaluated with the LotsPool and LotsPhantom variables.
-If they get out of sync, for instance when pool trades are rejected by the broker or when they were externally or manually closed, the next pool trade with the same asset will synchronize the variables again.
-As long as Lots is 0 or no phantom trades are opened or closed, pool trades won't be opened either even when LotsPool and LotsPhantom are different.
+They can get temporarily out of sync when pool trades are externally or manually closed.
+In that case the difference remains until the next phantom trade with the same asset synchronizes the variables again.
+When Lots is 0 and no phantom trades are opened or closed, pool trades won't be opened even when LotsPool and LotsPhantom are different.

-- In virtual hedging mode, the Result Window displays only open pool trades and pending phantom trades.
+- In virtual hedging mode, the result window displays only open pool trades and pending phantom trades.
 When algo identifiers are used, pool trades are displayed either with the identifier of the triggering trade, or with a "NET" identifier.